drdeford/CISER2023NetworkX/README.md

 *  **0\_Jupyter\_Basics.ipynb** This notebook walks through the basic usage of Jupyter notebooks and how to interact with Python cells.
 It also includes examples of  basic arithmetic, variable assignment, data types, data structures,  and imports work in Python as well as a couple of exercises to check your understanding.
 If you already have some familiarity with Python, this one is safe to skip :)
 * **1\_Ego\_Networks.ipynb** This notebook explores the basic properties of the Graph object in networkx by directly constructing ego networks.
 We will see how to access properties of the corresponding nodes and edges and visualize the networks using the `draw` function.
 * **2\_Social\_Networks.ipynb** In this notebook we will examine how to work with larger and more complex networks and evaluate the results of graph algorithms, including centrality calculations.
 The main motivating examples will show some of the common properties of social networks and how they differ from structured combinatorial graphs and random network models.
-* **3\_Network\_Dynamics.ipynb** In the final notebook we will put everything together, looking at how to model random walks, heat diffusion, and epidemiological disease spreading using networkx.
+* **3\_Network\_Dynamics.ipynb** In the next notebook we will put everything together, looking at how to model random walks, heat diffusion, and epidemiological disease spreading using networkx.
+* **3\_Network\_Clustering.ipynb** In the final notebook we look at some examples of network clustering and investigate the relationship between clusters and spectral structure.

 <table>
   <tr><td>